chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 The left panel includes a Consortium filter in the Subject tab which allows users to select the disease consortium data from which to create a cohort.
 Data is available from INRG (International Neuroblastoma Risk Group) and INSTRuCT (INternational Soft Tissue saRcoma ConsorTium) subjects.

 ![Consortium Selection](img/consortium_selection.png)

+#### Include or Exclude Filters

+Most filters have an Include or Exclude mode below the filter name.
+By default, Include is selcted.
+Clicking on Exclude will show results for all but the selected filters.

 ### Filters Set Workspace